ws111994/Guide-to-Notion/index.md

 2. Enough storage, ram and internet connection is required for installation and syncing your Notion.
 3. The guide will be created based on MacOS version of Notion.

+## Software Versions

+This guide uses Notion 2.15 desktop app on a Mac OS system.

+If you do are on windows machine, order of menus might slightly differ but general procedure will be identical.

 ## Installation

 ### Via web version of the Notion